NA-MIC/ProjectWeek/PW33_2020_GranCanaria/Projects/ArduinoSlicer/README.md

 1. Interesting a breakout session, discussing with experts and people interested in
 2. We decided to not use SlicerIGT to keep it as simple as possible
+3. We decided to create an extension with multiple modules inside
-3. The first layer of code was written (thanks to Andras!)
+4. The first layer of code was written (thanks to Andras!)

    https://github.com/pzaffino/SlicerArduinoController

+5. The next step will be to refine the link module and to start writing more modules (one for each possible application).

 # Illustrations